-There are many strategies available to mitigate price and demand risks.
-The basic strategy consists of taking a position in the futures market that is equal and opposite to that in the physical (cash) market.
-A "long" position in the cash market can be matched by a "short" position (a "short" hedge) in the futures market and vice versa (a "long" hedge).
+There are many strategies available to mitigate price and demand risks.6 The basic strategy consists of taking a position in the futures market that is equal and opposite to that in the physical (cash) market.
+A "long" position in the cash market can be matched by a "short" position (a "short" hedge) in the futures market and vice versa (a "long" hedge).7

 A short hedge is illustrated as follows.
 Assume that an LDC has a firm contract which stipulates taking delivery of 10,000 MMBtu of gas at \$2.00/MMBtu five months from now.
 The current date is December 1, 1991 and the delivery date is May 1, 1992.
 The May futures contract price is \$2.00/MMbtu.
 The long position in the cash market can be offset by taking a short position in the futures market (that is, by selling 10,000 MMBtu worth of May futures contracts).
 Now assume that on May 1, 1992, the market price of gas is \$1.90/MMBtu as is the May 1, 1992 price of future contracts.
 The LDC closes its short position by buying a futures contract at \$1.90/MMBtu.
-The LDC has suffered a \$1,000 loss in value of its inventory, but it
+The LDC has suffered a \$1,000 loss in value of its inventory, but it also has gained \$1,000 on its futures

-The following discussion is not intended to provide a comprehensive overview of the uses of futures trading by an LDC.
+6 The following discussion is not intended to provide a comprehensive overview of the uses of futures trading by an LDC.
 For detailed overviews, see Edward H. Jennings, "The Use of Natural Gas Futures by Local Distribution Companies," NRRI Quarterly Bulletin (December 1991): 481-92;" J. A. Rosenkranz, "Should Gas Distributors Trade Futures?"
 Public Utilities Fortnightly (May 1, 1991): 31-34; and J. W. Trace, "Hedging LDC Price Risk in the Futures Market," Public Utilities Fortnightly (October 25, 1990): 31-36.
 For a general introduction to the subject, see David Wirick, "Establishment of the Natural Gas Futures Market: Regulatory Watershed or Non-Event?"
 NRRI Quarterly Bulletin (June 1991): 217-27.

-&lt;sup>7 A "long" position represents the possession or the obligation to take delivery of a certain commodity.
+7 A "long" position represents the possession or the obligation to take delivery of a certain commodity.
 A "short" position represents the obligation to deliver a certain commodity.
-In the physicals or cash market, the possession of or the execution of a purchase contract to acquire the commodity constitutes a "long" position while the execution of sales contracts to deliver the commodity constitutes a "short" position.
-In the futures market, the purchase of a futures contract constitutes a "long" position while the sale of a futures contract constitutes a "short" position.
+In the physicals or case market, the possession of or the execution of sales contracts to deliver the commodity constitutes a "short" position.
+IN the futures market, the purchase of a futures contract constitutes a "long" position while the sale of a futures contract constitutes a "short" position.

-also has gained \$1,000 on its futures contract.
+contract.
 The loss in value on its firm contract is exactly offset by the gain on the futures contract.